gvwilson/thirdbit/src/fiction/santas/index.md

 [^everything-hour]: Fun fact: if could talk approximately 120,094,200,000,000 times faster than normal, you could tell someone everything that had happened to a single subatomic particle since the beginning of the universe.

-Gran-Granna Tumbly's habitual scowl deepened as Finner described his rescue by the Elfabot, the subway workshop, and Shady Ann's deliveries.
+Gran-Granna Tumbly's habitual scowl deepened as Finner described his rescue by Elfabot, the subway workshop, and Shady Ann's deliveries.
 "At least she hasn't gone completely flip,"